wutka/scheml/README.md

 Scheme like `:=`, `type`, and `match` and in addition to the usual types, it also has abstract data types.

-The big difference between Scheml and Scheml boils down to the fact that in Scheml, lists cannot contain mixed data types.
+The big difference between Scheml and Scheme boils down to the fact that in Scheml, lists cannot contain mixed data types.
 A list can't contain both an int and a string.
 This restriction really inhibits the usefulness of S-expressions in Scheml, since a Scheml program is not a valid expression